The cost of coordination can exceed the benefit of collaboration in performing complex tasks: Details of Analysis

 \subsubsection{Analysis of Average Change in Accuracy for the Species Identification Task}

-Results of a one-way ANOVA on the effect of grouping condition when comparing General Solo, General Dyad, Mixed Dyad (General benchmark) on average accuracy in the species task for the last third of the testing stage shows a significant main effect (\textit{$F$}(2, 71), = 4.611, $p$ = 0.013, $\eta_p^2$ = 0.115); post hoc comparisons further indicate that improvement in accuracy was indeed higher for Mixed Dyads ($M$=0.55, $SD$=0.13) than for General Dyads ($M$=0.18, $SD$=0.27, $p$=0.018) and General Solo ($M$=0.00, $SD$=0.32, $p$=0.036), but did not significantly differ between General Dyads and General Solo ($p$=0.900).
+Results of a one-way ANOVA on the effect of grouping condition when comparing General Solo, General Dyad, and Mixed Dyad (General benchmark) on average accuracy in the species task for the last third of the testing stage show a significant main effect (\textit{$F$}(2, 71), = 4.611, $p$ = 0.013, $\eta_p^2$ = 0.115); planned comparisons further indicate that improvement in accuracy was indeed higher for Mixed Dyads ($M$=0.18, $SD$=0.27) than for General Dyads ($M$=0.00, $SD$=0.16, $p$=0.018) and General Solo ($M$=0.00, $SD$=0.32, $p$=0.036), but did not significantly differ between General Dyads and General Solo ($p$=0.900).

-Similarly, a one-way ANOVA on the effect of grouping condition when comparing Targeted Solo, Targeted Dyad, and Mixed Dyads (Targeted benchmark) on average accuracy in the species task for the last third of testing stage also shows a significant main effect of grouping condition (\textit{$F$}(2, 71), = 3.652, $p$ = 0.031, $\eta_p^2$ = 0.093); post hoc comparisons show that improvement in accuracy was greater for Targeted Solo ($M$=0.41, $SD$=0.22) than for Targeted Dyads ($M$=0.24, $SD$=0.28, $p$=0.026), but did not significantly differ between Targeted Solo and Mixed Dyads ($M$=0.29, $SD$=0.24, $p$=0.134), nor between Targeted Dyads and Mixed Dyads ($p$=0.707).
+Similarly, a one-way ANOVA on the effect of grouping condition when comparing Targeted Solo, Targeted Dyad, and Mixed Dyads (Targeted benchmark) on average accuracy in the species task for the last third of the testing stage also shows a significant main effect of grouping condition (\textit{$F$}(2, 71), = 3.652, $p$ = 0.031, $\eta_p^2$ = 0.093); planned comparisons show that improvement in accuracy was greater for Targeted Solo ($M$=0.41, $SD$=0.22) than for Targeted Dyads ($M$=0.24, $SD$=0.28, $p$=0.026), but did not significantly differ between Targeted Solo and Mixed Dyads ($M$=0.29, $SD$=0.24, $p$=0.134), nor between Targeted Dyads and Mixed Dyads ($p$=0.707).